youngathpark1/Music-Genre-Classification-Capstone-Project/.ipynb_checkpoints/README-checkpoint.md

 ![](./Images/Scatterplot.png)

 For this project, I decided to evaluate each model based on the accuracy score.
-The baseline accuracy score of 10% wasn't too difficult to outperform, so I decided to rank the models based on their accuracy scores with unseen test data.
+The baseline accuracy score of 10% wasn't too difficult to outperform, so I decided to rank the models based on their accuracy scores with unseen testing data.

 After fitting all the models, it was evident that all the models suffered from high variance, some more so than others.
-Based on accuracy score discrepancy between training and testing data, KNN was the most overfit model with accuracy score close to 100%, but 62.4% with unseen test data.
-CRNN with dropout layers ended up being the best performer with 98.6% accuracy score with training data and 86.7% with unseen test data.
+Based on accuracy score discrepancy between training and testing data, KNN was the most overfit model with accuracy score close to 100% with training data, but 62.4% with unseen testing data.
+CRNN with dropout layers ended up being the best performer with 98.6% accuracy score with training data and 86.7% with unseen testing data.

-Using CRNN with dropout layers as my primary model, I thought it'd be interesting to see if there are any interesting trends in terms of which genre is misclassified the most.
+Using CRNN with dropout layers as my primary model, I thought it'd be interesting to see if there are any interesting trends/patterns in terms of which genre is misclassified the most.

 ![](./Images/CMatrix.png)

-Looking at the confusion matrix, I found that classical had the least numst of misclassifications whereas rock had the most number of misclassifications.
-Digging a little bit deeper into misclassifications within rock, I found that many were being misclassified as metal, blues, and country.
-After listening to the music audio samples, I found that some portions of the samples were "uncharacteristic" to a typical rock genre song and had a different feel and taste to them which suggests why the model may have misclassified them.
+Looking at the confusion matrix, I found that classical had the least number of misclassifications whereas the rock genre had the most number of misclassifications.
+Digging a little bit deeper into misclassifications within rock, many were being misclassified as metal, blues, and country.
+After listening to a couple of misclassified samples, I found that some portions of the samples were "uncharacteristic" to a typical rock genre song and had a different feel and taste.

 ---
 # Conclusions / Future Considerations

-Working with raw music audio files, I leveraged a Python module Librosa to perform my own feature extraction.
-Using these features which are numerical representation of the samples, I ran various traditional classifiers such as Logistic Regression, KNN, Random Forests, SVM, Gradient Boost, and XGBoost.
-Out of these traditional classifiers, SVM was the best performer and scored 100% accuracy with training data and 72% accuracy with unseen testing data.
+Working with raw music audio files, I used Librosa to perform my own feature extraction.
+Using these features which are numerical representation of the samples, I trained various classifiers such as Logistic Regression, KNN, Random Forests, SVM, Gradient Boost, and XGBoost.
+Out of these classifiers, SVM was the best performer and scored 100% accuracy score with training data and 72% accuracy score with unseen testing data.

-To incorporate deep learning models, I extracted Mel-Spectrograms for all the audio samples.
+To incorporate deep learning models, I extracted Mel-Spectrograms for all the data samples.
 However, since 1,000 music samples were not enough to train a deep learning model, I sliced each 30 sec sample into 10 separate chunks, each 3 seconds long.
-Since Mel-Spectrograms are essentially images, I created a Convolutional Neural Network model (with and without regularization for comparison purposes) and fed the images through the model.
+Since Mel-Spectrograms are essentially images, I created a Convolutional Neural Network model (with and without regularization for comparison purposes) and trained the model using mel-spectrograms.

 Lastly, to implement a more hybrid approah that is gaining attraction in the field of voice, speech, and music recognition, I implemented a Convolutional Recurrent Neural Network model in which convolutional layers and recurrent layers (GRU) are combined together.
 CRNN model was able to achieve an accuracy score as high as 86.7% with unseen test data which was very promising.